frdbonif/sys2mqtt/README.md

 The program has been tested for compatibility on the following operating systems, for further compatibility information you can check the documentation for psutil on GitHub.

-### v0.2.1 Tested on the following, v0.2.2 Needs testing on all platforms.
+### v0.2.1 Tested on the following, v0.2.2 Current version only tested on Ubuntu 18.04.

 For details of previous versions tested and compatibility with other platforms see the wiki.
 See footnotes for notes.